ho-nl/magento2-ReachDigital_StoreResolver/README.md

 > It's not possible to have CMS pages with the same identifier as a store code!

+> Important note:
+Base URLs which have no custom string set after the TLD, must be configured at website level, not on store level, else matching on URL can result in multiple stores, see `\Ho\StoreResolver\Model\StoreResolver::getAutoResolvedStore`

 ## Store scope definition

 | Product                      | Default | Website | Store Group | Store View |